angrybacon/doomsday-wiki/src/pages/articles/2018/07/27-doomsday-after-the-probe-ban.md

-It's essentially an ANT deck with a pair of Doomsdays jammed in and a couple cards to support them, namely Infernal Contract (which turned out to be great on its own) and a singleton Conjurer's Bauble (to enable IT->DD lines).
-The idea here is that I can win games off the power of Past in Flames as my Plan A, and Doomsday can function more like a Plan B, providing relatively low-resource deterministic kills that can ignore grave hate instead of relying on shitty Ad Nauseams mana hungry tutor chains.
+It's essentially an ANT deck with a pair of Doomsdays jammed in and a couple cards to support them, namely Infernal Contract (which turned out to be great on its own) and a singleton Conjurer's Bauble (to enable IT -> DD lines).
+The idea here is that I can win games off the power of Past in Flames as my Plan A, and Doomsday can function more like a Plan B, providing relatively low-resource deterministic kills that can ignore grave hate instead of relying on shitty Ad Nauseam mana hungry tutor chains.
 After sideboarding it can lean into Doomsday a bit more, including bringing in the Shelldock/Emrakul package which is good against control decks and serviceable against decks like Show and Tell and Eldrazi Post.
-Note that it doesn't play Lab Maniac anywhere in the 75.
-The pass-the-turn piles are awkward with Infernal Contract and PiF helps you muscle through discard so Lab Man got the boot.
+Note that it doesn't play Laboratory Maniac anywhere in the 75.
+The pass-the-turn piles are awkward with Infernal Contract and PiF helps you muscle through discard so Laboratory Maniac got the boot.

-The other deck list should be more familiar looking to people who have played Doosmday in the past:
+The other deck list should be more familiar-looking to people who have played Doosmday in the past:

 ```